Snapshots

 A young woman reading the funny papers in 1944

 A student enjoys the funnies in 1944.
 Life’s Like That, a single-panel gag cartoon—or a set of them on Sundays—created by Fred Neher from 1934 to 1977, features on the back page.
 How did you spend Sunday mornings as a student?
 Let us know at uchicago-magazine@uchicago.edu.
-And while you’re at it, comics fans, turn to page 40 to read about cartoonist, author, and humor writer Phil Witte, JD’83, and his recently published book about the single-panel gag cartoon.
+And while you’re at it, comics fans, read about cartoonist, author, and humor writer Phil Witte, JD’83, and his recently published book about the single-panel gag cartoon.
 (Photography by St. Louis Post-Dispatch, UChicago Photographic Archive, apf4-02836, Hanna Holborn Gray Special Collections Research Center, University of Chicago Library)

 Scholars’ aid